5 Great Lessons to Learn about Life

 For instance, in our physical bodies, billions of cells die and are replaced by fresh cells every day.
 Most parts of our body are changed in about 10 years.
 Likewise, everything in the universe is in a constant state of flux.
 Our life’s conditions are also changing all the time.
 However, we generally don’t notice it.

 Whenever there is change leading to disruption in our life, we resist.
-We don’t accept changes easily if they are not suitable and favourable to us.
+We don’t accept changes easily if they are not suitable and favorable to us.
 When we resist or react to them, suffering starts.
 This is one of the biggest causes of suffering in our life.
-If we are comfortable or getting attached to certain situation then we want ‘status quo’ to be maintained.
+If we are comfortable or getting attached to certain situations then we want the ‘status quo’ to be maintained.

 People can go to any extent to resist change.
 As the change will supposedly challenge the ‘comforting situation’.
 One of the biggest challenges to personal growth and development is our resistance to change and, in that process, we may lose opportunities that could be hugely beneficial to us in the future.
 Ideally speaking, we should be receptive to changes and accept them wholeheartedly, whenever needed.

 3 The best possible investment is when we invest in ourselves

 We have come into this world with a sole purpose to learn, grow and move to a higher plane of consciousness.
 Otherwise, what’s the purpose of coming into the world.